b-kwizera/alu-higher_level_programming/python-input_output/README.md

-2-append_write.py: function that appends text to a file and returns number of characters added 3-to_json_string.py: function that converts a Python object to a JSON string 4-from_json_string.py: function that parses JSON string to Python object
+2-append_write.py: function that appends text to a file and returns number of characters added 3-to_json_string.py: function that converts a Python object to a JSON string 4-from_json_string.py: function that parses JSON string to Python object 5-save_to_json_file.py: function that saves Python object to file as JSON